Hidden Gems: 12 Wisconsin State Parks Perfect for Exploring

 Speaking of birds, you may want to bring your binoculars along, because more than 200 species pass through this migratory flyway each year.
 If you still have energy after a jaunt on the trails, paddle the 3.4-mile water trail or bike the adjoining Great River State Trail for extra fun.

-Wisconsin’s Northwoods may be the state’s ultimate ATV playground, but even Milwaukee has thrilling trail-riding adventure.
+Wisconsin’s Northwoods may be the state’s ultimate ATV playground, but Milwaukee is also home to some thrilling trail-riding adventures.
 The Richard Bong State Recreation Area in Wisconsin’s southeastern corner offers about 14 miles of trails for ATVs/UTVs and off-highway motorcycle trails.

-Two campgrounds boast more than 200 sites combined, and you’ll also find six group areas and a cabin for people with disabilities.
+Two campgrounds boast more than 200 sites combined, and you’ll also find six group areas and a cabin for wheelchair users.
 Some surprising highlights include special use zones for model aircraft, hang gliders and hot air balloons, as well as areas for training falcons and hunting or sled dogs.
 Hiking, biking, fishing, swimming and horseback riding round out the other offerings at this one-of-a-kind park.